cqtran/Cmput_401_Fence_Friends/README.md

 The server files are stored at /var/www/CMPUT401-FenceFriends on the server.
 The server config file is stored at /etc/apache2/sites-available

+The mysql db is currently called testdata.
+The db must be created before the app is run but the app will create the tables.
+The name can be changed in user.txt
 The server required these to be installed:
 ```
 sudo apt-get install apache2